 How appropriate then that it was named after one of the heroines of the Texas revolution.
 Born Emily West in the early 1800s, this beautiful young woman took on the surname of her employer Colonel James Morgan.

 Captured by the Mexicans she took full advantage of her looks when she had the opportunity.
-Knowing that the Texans were about to charge, Emily is said to have distracted the Mexican Captain Santa-Anna, long enough for him to fail to organize a response.
+Knowing that the Texans were about to charge, Emily is said to have distracted the Mexican Captain Santa-Anna, long enough for him to fail to organise a response.

 Immortalized first in the song ’The Yellow Rose of Texas’, the self -styled official hotel of The Alamo, now proudly bears her name.